FREE SHIPPING to UK for all unframed prints

 Highlighting who’s gaining ground institutionally and culturally.

-Bridget Riley made headlines with her donation of Concerto I (2024) to Tate Britain, now part of a six-decade survey exhibition running through June 2026.
-It’s both a curatorial gesture and a strategic reinforcement of her institutional legacy.
+Bridget Riley made headlines with the donation of Concerto I (2024) to Tate Britain.
+This is a curatorial statement and a calculated reinforcement of her institutional legacy.

 Concerto I